Tinley Manor Beach: Developments

-Club Med, a major French-based resort chain, is launching its first resort in Southern Africa north of Tinley Manor Beach, by 2026, a major tourism milestone for the KwaZulu-Natal Province (KZN).
-Developed by Collins Residential, major property developer in KZN, the resort will offer 400 rooms and villas, a 500-seat conference venue, Club Med’s first global surf school, and access to a Big Five reserve near oPhongolo, blending beach and bush.
+Club Med, a major French-based resort chain, launched its first resort in Southern Africa, north of Tinley Manor Beach on 4 July 2026, being a major tourism milestone for the KwaZulu-Natal Province (KZN).
+Developed by Collins Residential, major property developer in KZN, the resort offers 400 rooms and villas, a 500-seat conference venue, Club Med’s first global surf school, and access to a Big Five reserve near oPhongolo, blending beach and bush.
 As a result, this integrated leisure and business concept is expected to attract both local and international travellers.

 Strategically located just 20 minutes from King Shaka International Airport, the resort capitalises on improved accessibility since the relocation of the airport in 2010.
-Embracing a “glocal” model, the resort will cater to both local and global markets, with a strong focus on local job creation (over 1,000 jobs are expected to be created).
+Embracing a “global” model, the resort will cater to both local and global markets, with a strong focus on local job creation (over 1,000 jobs are expected to be created).

 Construction began in early 2024 after seven years of planning, overcoming pandemic-related and regional hurdles.
-With sales launching in October, interest is already high, supported by efforts to enhance air connectivity with markets such as the United Kingdom, France, and India.
-The Tinley Manor site was selected for its location along the warm waters pf the Indian Ocean and a favourable subtropical climate nearly year-round.
+The sales launch in October 2024 proved that the high interest in the resort, supported by efforts to enhance air connectivity with markets such as the United Kingdom, France, and India.
+The Tinley Manor site was selected for its location along the warm waters of the Indian Ocean and a favourable subtropical climate nearly year-round.
 The design will feature local materials, Zulu craftsmanship, and sustainability credentials like BREEAM certification.

-With the rapid expansion of Ballito to the south, Tinley Manor and Palm Lakes Estate (to the west, along P467) have remained relatively stable and undervalued.
+With the rapid expansion of Ballito and Salt Rock to the south, Tinley Manor and Palm Lakes Estate (to the west, along P467) have remained relatively stable and undervalued.
 However, the anticipated “Club Med effect” could transform the area, extending the growth of the Greater Ballito region further north beyond Sheffield Beach and triggering large-scale investment over the next decade.
 Early signs include talks of a new shopping centre near the N2/Tinley Manor interchange, with additional infrastructure such as hospitals and schools likely to follow.